* Garbage Collection is an automatic memory management feature.

 An object becomes eligible for garbage collection when no live thread can access it.

-Runtime.getRuntime().runFinalizersOnExit(boolean value). passing the boolean value true and false will enable or disable the finalize() call.
+Runtime.getRuntime().runFinalizersOnExit(boolean value).
+Passing the boolean value true or false in the mentioned method here will enable or disable the call to finalize() method.

 There are five types of garbage collection types that we can use in our applications.
 We just need to use JVM switch to enable the garbage collection strategy for the application.
 Let’s look at each of them one by one.